jeroendesloovere/volleyadmin2-php-api/README.md

 ### Tests

-You can execute the test using:
+You can execute the tests using:
 ``` bash
 phpunit
 ```